nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 the surrounding configuration, so that it doesn't break that configuration and vice versa.

 As we develop NGF, that surrounding configuration will expand (because we will implement more NGINX features) and also might change (for example, due to improvements).
-As a result, there is a risk that SnippetsTemplate break after a Cluster operator upgrades NGF to the next version.
+As a result, there is a risk that a SnippetsTemplate breaks after a Cluster operator upgrades NGF to the next version.
 Such risk shall be clearly documented in the SnippetsTemplate documentation.